 At the Grub menu, press ‘e’ to edit the boot options.

 Find the line that begins with “linux” and append the option “nomodeset”.
 It should look like “linux (loop)/kernel.img $cmdline nomodeset”.
 Adding this option will temporarily fix a graphics issue that is known to occur with the Intel NUC.

 Press F10 to continue booting.

-Take note of the IP address displayed on the console.
-You may need to use this address to connect to the admin panel or use pdtools commands.
-For example, the console below indicates that the node has IP address 10.42.0.162.
+Take note of the IP address displayed on the screen.
+You will need this address for the next step, activating the router.
+For example, the message below indicates that the router has IP address 10.42.0.162.